-Serum interleukin 6 (IL-6), is another cytokine which is considered a major predictor of bone loss.
-In a study among postmenopausal women, IL-6 was determined to be an effective indicator of bone turnover within the first 10 years after menopause.
-IL-6 is implicated in the development of different metabolic bone diseases like osteoporosis and Paget’s disease.
+Serum interleukin 6 (IL-6), is another cytokine considered a major predictor of bone loss.
+In a study among postmenopausal women, IL-6 was an effective indicator of bone turnover within the first ten years after menopause.
+IL-6 is implicated in developing different metabolic bone diseases like osteoporosis and Paget’s disease.
 Similarly, IL-6 may promote gallstone formation, same as TNF-α.

 TNF-α and TGF-β

 TNF-α and TGF-β, two other cytokines are also said to affect gallbladder cells to promote gallstone formation and the allele producing them can also be a risk factor of gallstone disease.
 In the same manner, TNF-α is implicated in tumor-induced bone resorption and osteopenia.
-Because of these characteristics, anti-TNF drugs have been developed to treat several immunological disorders and for the prevention and reversal of systemic bone loss.
+Because of these characteristics, anti-TNF drugs have been developed to treat several immunological disorders and prevent and reverse systemic bone loss.

 Hormones, Menopause, and Pregnancy

-Women have a higher risk of developing both osteoporosis and gallstones as well as other gallbladder diseases.
+Women have a higher risk of developing both osteoporosis and gallstones and other gallbladder diseases.

 Estrogen deprivation during menopause contributes to bone loss by increasing the body’s production of osteoclasts, which are cells that reabsorb bone.
 This is why this bone condition is highly prevalent among postmenopausal women.